How Much Does Sagging Floor Repair Cost in 2025?

 Each problem is progressively more expensive to repair:

-Foundational issues: $1,800–$6,500.
-Over time, the foundation of your home might shift or crack, which can lead to sagging floors.
+• Foundational issues: $1,800–$6,500.
+Over time, your home's foundation might shift or crack, leading to sagging floors.
 Another common culprit is poorly installed beams.
 Depending on the size of your home and the scope of the problem, this cost might climb to $20,000.

-Professional floor leveling: $2–$30 per square foot (or more).
+Hiring a contractor to level a floor ranges from $2 to $30 per square foot.
 Areas with poor structural support might require pros to sister joists, replace subfloors, and even install beams.
-Expect prices to vary.
 Sistering a joist (fastening a second joist to a damaged floor joist for reinforcement) can cost $100 to $300 per joist, but replacing subfloors can range from $500 to $700, and installing beams might cost up to $5,000.

 Fixing squeaky floors costs $200 to $1,000 or more.
-Repair costs are on the low end if it’s a single area that squeaks, but if your project requires fixing the underlayment of an entire room, expect to pay more.
-The price to fix squeaky floors also depends on accessibility; if a contractor can easily access the first floor (like from an unfinished basement), the cost will be lower than accessing the second floor from underneath.
+Repair costs will be fairly low if it’s a single area that squeaks, but if your project requires fixing the underlayment of an entire room, expect to pay more.
+The price to fix squeaky floors also depends on accessibility.
+If a contractor can easily access the first floor, like from an unfinished basement, the cost will be lower than accessing the second floor from underneath.

 Repairing water-damaged hardwood floors can cost anywhere from $1,000 to $2,500.
 If you need to replace large portions or the entirety of the floor, the price can double to $5,000 or more.